mixstam1821/Xenia/README.md

 Xenia reads from a single directory pointed to by `MTG_DATA_DIR` (default: `./data`).
 Zip files downloaded from the EUMETSAT Data Store are extracted automatically on startup — drop them in directly without unpacking.
 Subdirectories created by extracted zips are handled transparently.

+Download the demo data https://zenodo.org/records/20805415 and place it inside the `xenia/backend/data/`

 ---

 ## Why use it?